 If you have a genuine sense of concern for others and want to make a real difference in people’s lives, a career in medicine is the perfect fit for you.
 Studying medicine is a big commitment, so it is important to gain some medical work experience, shadow a doctor or work as a hospital scribe to develop a better understanding of the medical field.

-If you are all set for this highly challenging career and decided to study medicine, it’s time to start finding the best Caribbean medical school to fulfill your dream of becoming a doctor.
+If you are all set for this highly challenging career and decided to study medicine, it’s time to start finding the best american medical school of the Caribbean to fulfill your dream of becoming a doctor.
 There are more than 60 schools in the Caribbean, choosing the best Caribbean medical school can be a daunting task for many students.
 Before applying to a medical school, it is important to carefully know which school is accredited, provides you with quality medical education, offers clinical rotations and helps you secure the perfect residency match.

 Here is a step-by-step guide on choosing the best Caribbean medical school that can ultimately help you achieve your academic and career goals.